yuvalmGS/gigaspaces-wiki-jekyll/sbp/trading-settlement.markdown

 The feeder generates random trade objects and places them into the space.

-The [grid topology|http://www.gigaspaces.com/wiki/display/XAP8/Terminology+-+Data+Grid+Topologies] for the event processing engine consists of 2 partitions with backup instances.
+The depanlinkgrid topologytengahlinkhttp://www.gigaspaces.com/wiki/display/XAP8/Terminology+-+Data+Grid+Topologiesbelakanglink for the event processing engine consists of 2 partitions with backup instances.

 It receives an event when an unprocessed trade is placed in the space and starts a transaction.
 The transaction consists of several operations:
 - For an unprocessed trade, query the space to see if there is a matching trade.